ELEMENTARY SCHOOL FAMILY HANDBOOK

 Students must wear (while following the basic principle above);

-• An opaque bottom, such as pants, jeans, or the equivalent of a skirt, sweatpants, jobbers, leggings, dress, or shorts
+- An opaque bottom, such as pants, jeans, or the equivalent of a skirt, sweatpants, joggers, leggings, dress, or shorts

 Students may wear, as long as these items do not violate basic principle above: